bglase/can-usb-com/README.md

 The board object emits the following events:
 * `open` when the serial port is successfully opened
 * `error` if an error occurs (like the serial port could not be opened)
+* `rx` when an incoming CAN message arrives
+* `pgn` when an incoming PGN arrives and J1939 mode is enabled

 To listen for the events, use the typical NodeJS EventEmitter pattern:
 ```js